Travel Planning Utility

 How Does This Departure Time Calculator Work?

-1. Choose your travel type and set departure date and time.
+1. Choose your travel type and enter the scheduled departure date and time.

-2. Enter transit minutes from your location to the terminal or platform.
+2. Enter the transit time from your location to the airport or station.

 Departure Time Calculator FAQ